-University tutors and Alliance Leads will keep you updated on what has been taught in each phase of the course so that you can ensure that taught sessions in university /school are purposefully integrated in the classroom.
+Lead Mentors (university) and Regional Training Hub Leads will keep you updated on what has been taught in each phase of the course so that you can ensure that taught sessions in university /school are purposefully integrated in the classroom.
 Weekly review tasks review the key curriculum threads.
 This ongoing formative assessment focuses on whether trainees are gaining, applying and refining the knowledge and skills set in the ITTE curriculum, paying particular attention to subject-specific dimensions.
-Ongoing assessment enables tutors, mentors and trainees to diagnose deficits and close gaps.
+Ongoing assessment enables lead mentors (university), mentors and trainees to diagnose deficits and close gaps.